rei/rei-sequoia/README.md

 2. In Chrome open ``Settings`` > ``Extensions``
 3. Check ``Developer mode``
 4. Click ``Load unpacked extension``
-5. Navigate to directory of ```audit-chrome-extension``` and click OK
+5. Navigate to directory of ``audit-chrome-extension`` and click OK
-7. Click ``Options`` for the extension (it will set up for 'rei-cedar' by default) and click save.
+7. Click ``Options`` for the extension (it will set up for 'rei-cedar' by default) and configure as needed then click ``Save``.
-8. Click the extension icon to audit current page
+8. Click the extension icon to audit any page currently being viewed.